thijsfranck/discord-app-example/docs/contributor-guide/testing.md

 - Limit each test to a single logical concept.
 - Use the `assert` statement to check the expected outcome of the test.
 - Aim for one `assert` statement per test.
-- Use [fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html) to set up common data or resources that multiple tests need.
+- Use [fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html) to set up common data or resources.

 !!!
 EXAMPLE "Example Tests"
     The `examples` folder includes sample tests that you can use as a base for your own test.

 !!!
 TIP "Global Fixtures"
-    The `conftest.py` file at the root of the project can be used to define fixtures that are available to all test modules.
+    The `conftest.py` file at the root of the project can be used to define fixtures for use across all test modules.

 ## Unit Testing and Type Annotations

 You can reduce the need for unit tests by indicating the expected types of input arguments and return values as type annotations.
 While they don't replace unit tests, type annotations can reduce the number of tests you might need to write, particularly those related to input validation.

 For instance, consider the following function without type annotations: